 How to Verify your Contacts

-At this point, you can verify the authenticity of the person you are talking with to ensure that their encryption key wasn’t tampered with or replaced with the key of someone else when your application downloaded it (a process called key verification).
+At this point, you can verify the authenticity of the person you are talking with.
+This is to ensure that their encryption key wasn’t tampered with or replaced with the key of someone else—a process called key verification.
+Key tampering is a potential risk when downloading an application over an insecure network.
 Verifying is a process that takes place when you are physically in the presence of the person you are talking with.

 First, open the screen where you are able to message your contact, as described above.
-From this screen, tap the overflow icon (the three dots in the upper-right corner of the screen) and select "Conversation settings."
+From this screen, tap the name of your contact at the top of the screen.